1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 10) Here is one scientist who was a Darwinist that was slandered as well as his students

-“Lysenko considered that, if he could alter a winter into a
-spring form and then reverse the process, there are no im¬
-mutable genes for winter habit, and all depends on the envi¬
-ronment: hence there are no genes of any kind.
-But this
-analysis lacks logic”
-(Medvedev and Lerner, p.
-25)

 “In this manner Lysenko formulated his basic genetical
 idea (the presence of some property of heredity distributed